Semantic Models for the First-stage Retrieval: A Comprehensive Review: Early methods for semantic retrieval

 \subsection{Translation Models}

-A notable attempt to address the vocabulary mismatch problem is the statistical translation approach.
-Statistical machine translation (SMT) is leveraged for IR by viewing the queries as texts in one language and documents as texts in another language.
-Retrieval by translation models needs to learn the translation probabilities from queries to associated relevant documents, which can be obtained from labeled data, and thus belongs to the supervised learning approach.
+A notable attempt to address the vocabulary mismatch problem is the statistical translation approach, which enriches the document representation function $\psi$ from term frequency to translation models.
+Statistical machine translation (SMT) is leveraged for IR by viewing queries as texts in one language and documents as texts in another language.
+Retrieval by translation models needs to learn translation probabilities from queries to associated relevant documents, which can be obtained from labeled data, and thus belongs to the supervised learning approach.

-\citet{berger1999information} firstly proposed to formulate the retrieval tasks as SMT problem, in which query $q$ is translated into document $d$ with the conditional probability $P(d|q)$.
+\citet{berger1999information} firstly proposed to formulate retrieval tasks as SMT problem, in which query $q$ is translated into document $d$ with the conditional probability $P(d|q)$.
 The model can be written as:

 where $P(q|d)$ denotes a translation model which translates $d$ to $q$, and $P(d)$ denotes a language model giving rise to $d$.
-The translation probabilities can be estimated with queries and their associated relevant documents, e.g., click-through datasets, and the language model can be learned with different schemes, such as BM25.
+Translation probabilities can be estimated with queries and their associated relevant documents, e.g., click-through datasets, and the language model can be learned with different schemes, such as BM25.
 As \citeauthor{karimzadehgan2010estimation} have noted~\cite{karimzadehgan2010estimation}, the translation probability $P(q|d)$ allows for the incorporation of semantic relations between terms with non-zero probabilities, which provides a sort of ``semantic smoothing'' for $P(q|d)$.